eviltester/thingifier/challenger/info/10_how_to_register_cloud_challenger.md

 POST https://apichallenges.herokuapp.com/challenger
 ~~~~~~~~

-And if I receive a `201` response then that means that I have created a challenger session and my data will be stored on the cloud.
+And if I receive a `201` response then that means that I have created a challenger session.

 - _View response_